Yanant27/tic-tac-toe-2017/README.md

-This game was created for C++ practice of SSD(Back) team entry at DAT.
+This game was created for C++ knowledge test of SSD(Back) team at DAT.